Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

 Casement Windows

-These kitchen windows offer plenty of ventilation and because of the way they open out, they offer more energy-efficiency.
+Casement windows provide a more unobstructed view of the outside and have a crank handle to open each sash.
+These windows offer plenty of ventilation, and because of the way they open out, they offer more energy efficiency.

-Casement windows come in many sizes and add a stylish look when paired with a picture window or bay window.
-Taller, thinner casement windows, placed on each side of a larger window, provide needed airflow and add a stylish look.
+Casement windows come in many sizes and add a stylish look when paired with a picture or bay window.
+Taller, thinner casement windows on each side of a larger window provide needed airflow and add a stylish look.
 Read more about popular window sizes here.

 Picture Windows